JdSchlachter/BuzzerD/README.md

 ## Overview

-BuzzerD is a small Raspberry Pi daemon, which runs a given executable upon the press of a buzzer.
+BuzzerD is a small daemon, which runs a given executable upon the press of a buzzer.

 It expects an LED to be connected between the Raspberry PI’s pin 37 and ground (mind the required resistor of at least 220 ohms) as well as any kind of push-button between pin 12 and ground.